-Perhaps you have always dreamed of becoming an event planner and are wondering where to begin.
-Or maybe you are your family’s unofficial party planner and “host extraordinaire” and are considering starting your own event planning business.
-Either way, you may be asking yourself, “Now what?”
+Perhaps you have always dreamed of becoming an event planner and are wondering where to begin, or maybe you are your family’s unofficial party planner and host extraordinaire.
+Either way, you may be lost as to how to start putting your skills to use when first starting your own event planning business.

 Knowledge Is a Must